VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 Feature **generics** [was released in Java 5](https://en.wikipedia.org/wiki/Java_version_history#J2SE_5.0) in September 2004.
 Java had been existing for more then 8 years.
-It was a lot*(I mean really a lot!)* of code written since java became popular.
+It was a lot*(I mean really a lot!)* of code written since Java became popular.

 Sun decided that one of the main goal  is to support migration capability: developers should be able to start using generics without breaking source or binary capability of existing classes.

 Java Runtime Environment(JRE) is shipped with a lot of useful packages.